ryanrestine/HackTheBox_WriteUps/windows_machines/bounty_notes.md

 ```
 We can see here we're on a Windows Server 2008 R2 and that no hotfixes have been made.

-This is likely vulnerable to a kernel exploit based on the age of the box and the fact its not been patched.
+This is likely vulnerable to a kernel exploit based on the age of the box and the fact it has not been patched.

 Lets use: https://github.com/SecWiki/windows-kernel-exploits/tree/master/MS09-012/Chimichurri